Docs

 A flow should normally expose one public invocation for the solution, with at

-most one manual adapter, one HTTP adapter, one webhook adapter, and one MCP
+most one manual adapter, one HTTP adapter, and one webhook adapter.
+It may expose

-adapter.
-Use extra invocation ids only when an adapter needs a genuinely
+operations, but use extra invocation ids only when a tool needs a genuinely

-different payload contract, not to turn one flow into several unrelated tools.
+different payload contract, not to turn one flow into several unrelated apps.

 Author smoke loop: